 At camp, not only will your child be made to feel like they belong, but they will be given the tools and opportunity to practice the skills necessary to make others feel the same.

 The choice of whether to send your child to camp is more personal than ever.
-The deciding factors for the summer of 2021 extend beyond finances, schedules, camp programs, and where friends are going.
+The deciding factors extend beyond finances, schedules, camp programs, and where friends are going.
 If you are interested in learning more, I encourage you to reach out to the WFC main office and speak to someone regarding all your summer camp questions.

 Our camp is warm and welcoming, and the WFC staff are always free to answer your questions!